drshahizan/HPDP/2526/assignment/A2/Group Duoletgo/big_data.md

 <br>

-####**Performance Insight:**
+#### **Performance Insight:**
 Polars was the fastest library at **12.78 seconds**, outperforming even the Pandas baseline by nearly 3x.
 This is attributed to Polars' Rust-based engine and multi-threaded query execution which processes column data in parallel without any Python overhead.
 Dask was significantly slower at **155.13 seconds** due to the coordination overhead of splitting the dataset into 20 partitions and managing parallel workers on Google Colab's limited CPU environment.
 On a production-grade multi-core server, Dask's performance would improve substantially

 ### 🔍 **5.2.3 Critical Discussion**

 #### **Why is Polars the Fastest?**
 Polars is built entirely in **Rust**, a systems programming language that executes at near-machine-code speed with zero garbage collection overhead.
 Unlike Pandas, which processes data through Python's interpreter one operation at a time, Polars uses a **vectorized columnar execution engine** that processes entire columns simultaneously using SIMD (Single Instruction Multiple Data) CPU instructions.
 This architectural difference explains the nearly 3x speed advantage over Pandas on a 7-million-row dataset.
+As discussed in Section 5.2.1, Polars' actual memory consumption is estimated to be higher than Dask in absolute terms.
+However, this reveals an important insight — **higher memory consumption does not necessarily translate to slower performance**.
+Its Rust-based vectorised execution engine enables substantially faster processing, demonstrating that memory usage and execution speed are independent metrics that must be evaluated separately.

 #### **Why is Dask Slower on Colab?**
 Dask's parallel framework is designed for **distributed computing environments** with many CPU cores or multiple machines.
 On Google Colab, which provides limited CPU resources (typically 2 cores), the overhead of splitting the dataset into 20 partitions, scheduling tasks across workers and merging results outweighs the benefit of parallelism.
 In a real production environment with 16–32 CPU cores, Dask would likely outperform both Pandas and Polars on this dataset size.